AJHanekom/aruba/README.md

 Tasks
 -- Set up a localhost site accessible via the browser. <!-- DONE >
 -- Given a list of people supplied in the JSON file, display them in a list. <!-- DONE >
--- Add a map to the site that shows a marker at each person’s location. <!-- DONE Angular Google Maps and Turf API >
+-- Add a map to the site that shows a marker at each person’s location. <!-- DONE >

 Bonus
 -- Allow the user to filter the list of people with a fuzzy search input. <!-- DONE >